vegaprotocol/specs/protocol/0007-POSN-non_core_positions_api.md

 - Taker fees paid since the last time the position changed from 0 or flipped sign.
 - Maker fees received.
 - Maker fees received since the last time the position changed from 0 or flipped sign.
-- Fundings total.
+- Funding total.
-- Fundings total since the last time the position changed from 0 or flipped sign.
+- Funding total since the last time the position changed from 0 or flipped sign.

 ### Trade